VanitasAzul/VanitasAzul/README.md

-I live in Texas
-I like anime, games, gatcha games, visual novel games, ramen I am a cool highschool dude, I program and don't get in trouble :)
+Samuel Apodaca
+I was born and raised in texas, I like to train, program, anime I am making a game
 My favorite class is computer Science
+:)